 A final assignment with personal feedback

-Students who pass the mini-quizzes and complete the final assignment will receive a Certificate of Completion.
-Those interested are eligible to join Polyphony Lit as a Second Reader-in-Training.
+Students who pass the mini-quizzes and complete the final assignment will receive a Certificate of Completion and an invitation to join the Polyphony Lit editorial staff.

 For High School Literary Magazine Advisers: If your school is interested in using the workshop to train your high school editorial staff, please contact us for more information and a discount on volume purchases.